ayyemichelle/OutfitCheck/README.md

 ## User Stories
 The application can do the following:<br>
-[x] The application grabs the user's current location [x] Users will have an outfit suggested to them based on their current location & occasion preference [x] Users can edit their selection
+[x] The application grabs the user's current location<br>
+[x] Users will have an outfit suggested to them based on their current location & occasion preference <br>
+[x] Users can edit their selection <br>

 ## Future Implementation
 [] Users can upload or take a picture to scan if their outfit is suitable for the weather